zainmujahid/Udacity---Deep-Learning-NanoDegree/02 - Dog Breed Classifier/ReadMe.md

 # Dog Breed Classifier
-This Repository stores my solution to the _"Dog Breed Classifier"_ problem presented as the second project in the Deep Learning Nano Degree by Udacity.

 ### Overview
 For this project I was given two folders of images.
 One representing humans and one representing dogs.
 The folder representing dogs was categorized according to breed, with 64 images of each dog breed.
 The folder representing dogs was also seperated into a training, validation and testing set.
 Each dog breed in training folder was represented by approximatly 50 images.